courtneyjkeeler/grex-telescope.github.io/docs/software/server_setup.md

 # Preconfigured

-These steps should already be performed before we ship a box, but for completeness, here are the steps.
+These steps should already be performed before we ship a box, but for completeness, here are the steps that we performed.

 ## Valon